-Forfeiture reviewer - The department member assigned by the Chief of Police who is responsible for reviewing all forfeiture cases and for acting as the liaison between the Department and the assigned attorney.
+Forfeiture reviewer - The department employee assigned by the Chief Probation Officer who is responsible for reviewing all forfeiture cases and completing seizure paperwork.
+The forfeiture reviewer also acts as the liaison between the Department, the assigned attorney, and any participating agencies.
+This assignment is typically handled by the Probation Officer assigned to the Narcotics Task Force (NTF).